-With Touch ID, Face ID, or PIN code lock, you can quickly and securely unlock and use Dashlane in your browsers without having to type your Master Password.
+With Touch ID, Face ID, or PIN code lock, you can quickly and securely unlock and use Dashlane in your browsers without having to type your Master Password every time.
 This article explains how to use these simple security features.

 How to enable Touch ID, Face ID, or PIN code lock

 In your iPhone or iPad settings (Touch ID and Face ID only)

-To see how to enable Touch ID on your iOS device, please refer to Apple’s official guide by following this link: Use Touch ID on iPhone and iPad.
+To see how to enable Touch ID or Face ID on your iOS device, please refer to Apple’s official guides by following these links:

 In the Dashlane application

 From the main menu, tap on Settings in the bottom right corner, then tap on Security.
 There, enable either Use Face ID or Use PIN code.

 If you choose Use PIN code, you will be asked to enter and confirm your four-digit PIN code.
 No matter which feature you enable, your Master Password will be securely stored on your device.